-The talk and seeding of a New Education Policy (NEP) was born with the release of BJP election manifesto in 2014.
+The talk and seeding of a New Education Policy (NEP) took birth with the release of BJP election manifesto in 2014.
+The mammoth exercise that has gone into it thus far began a year after.
 In January 2015, BJP-led NDA government honored this promise and announced NEP formulation.
 It invigorated the discussion and debate over shortcomings in education systems and how quality education can be brought about and scaled up, etc. However, one thing was very clear from the beginning that ideological masters of BJP, in wait for this opportunity for long, to further their agenda of incorporating their brand of rightwing nationalism into school curriculum and reaching out to young minds through realignment of policies and textbooks, will call shots in the eventual drafting.
 A reason, why many domain experts, practitioners and expert bodies were meticulously kept out of consultation process, which the ministry of HRD claims was extensive and from grassroots level upward.

 In a high drama, two high powered committees oversaw this work, the first being led by former cabinet secretary, TSR Subramanian, and the second and final one by former ISRO chief, Dr Krishnaswamy Kasturirangan.
 TSR Subramanian committee submitted its report to ministry of HRD in June 2016 but somehow that episode caused more embarrassment to all sides than acceptance of its report and paved way for a new committee to take over.
 Finally, the 484-page draft document was completed in December 2018, but not made public before Lok Sabha elections were announced for whatever reasons?